lucydot/ChooChoo/docs/instructors/setup.md

 #### User options (may edit)
 `questions`: If set to `true` students can propose their own questions for the question bank.
 `votes_required`: The number of votes required before an admin is asked to add a question to the question bank.
-`gh-pages`: If set to true then the question bank, tutorials and summary plot will be published on the `gh-pages_branch`.
+`gh-pages`: If set to true then the question bank, tutorials and summary plot will be published on the `gh-pages` branch.
-`gh-pages_branch`: The branch used to publish web content.
-This is most commonly `gh-pages`.
-For more information on Github Pages please see the [Tools page](./tools.md).

 ## 4. Set ChooChoo objectives